Che Guevara: Early life

-Early on in life, Ernestito (as he was then called) developed an "affinity for the poor".
-Growing up in a family with leftist leanings, Guevara was introduced to a wide spectrum of political perspectives even as a boy.
-His father, a staunch supporter of Republicans from the Spanish Civil War, would host veterans from the conflict in the Guevara home.
-As a young man, he briefly contemplated a career selling insecticides, and set up a laboratory in his family's garage to experiment with effective mixtures of talc and gammaxene under the brand name Vendaval, but was forced to abandon his efforts after suffering a severe asthmatic reaction to the chemicals.
+Early in life, Ernestito (as he was then called) developed an "affinity for the poor".
+Growing up in a family with leftist leanings, Guevara was introduced to a spectrum of political perspectives.
+His father, a staunch supporter of Republicans from the Spanish Civil War, would host veterans in the home.
+As a young man, he contemplated a career selling insecticides, and set up a laboratory in his family's garage to experiment with effective mixtures of talc and gammaxene under the brand name Vendaval, but was forced to abandon his efforts after suffering a severe asthmatic reaction.

-Despite numerous bouts of acute asthma that were to affect him throughout his life, he excelled as an athlete, enjoying swimming, football, golf, and shooting, while also becoming an "untiring" cyclist.
+Despite bouts of acute asthma that affected him throughout his life, he excelled as an athlete, enjoying swimming, football, golf, and shooting, while becoming an "untiring" cyclist.
 He was an avid rugby union player.
-Several sources say he first played for Estudiantes of Córdoba, then San Isidro Club (1947), Yporá Rugby Club (1948), and Atalaya Polo Club (1949), although other sources claim he played for Club Universitario de Buenos Aires (CUBA), at fly-half.
-His rugby playing earned him the nickname "Fuser"—a contraction of El Furibundo (furious) and his mother's surname, de la Serna—for his aggressive style of play.
+Sources say he first played for Estudiantes of Córdoba, then San Isidro Club (1947), Yporá Rugby Club (1948), and Atalaya Polo Club (1949), although other sources claim he played for Club Universitario de Buenos Aires (CUBA), at fly-half.
+His rugby playing earned him the nickname "Fuser"—a contraction of El Furibundo (furious) and his mother's surname, de la Serna—for his aggressive play.